eejai42/aal-crossme-david/READMEnMORE/README.md

 - PyCharm

 ### Ways to Learn
-- Advent of Code (Multiple Years Of Advent Of Code, They come out during christmas time)
+- Advent of Code (Multiple Years Of Advent Of Code, They come out during Christmas time)
 - Shadow people who have been working long than you
-- Automous learning via youtube and other sources
+- Autonomous learning via YouTube and other sources
+- W3Schools Website

 ### What I've Learned